 With that said, once a Jaguar XF surpasses the 100,000 mileage, it would be foolish of you to not expect an onslaught of problems.
 It could literally be anything at that point: suspension, gearbox, engine, electronics…you can expect all of these things to fail eventually.

-With proper care and maintenance, the FX should easily last 100,000 miles.
+With proper care and maintenance, the XF should easily last 100,000 miles.
 Anything beyond that is a gift.
+IMHO, that’s downright ridiculous considering that even some of the most unreliable luxury vehicles from GM last longer.

 Why shouldn’t you buy a Jaguar XF?